-Halo: On The Maw, fail to escape the Autumn in time; cue cutscene of the ship exploding, taking you with it.
-Ditto if Captain Keyes dies on Truth & Reconciliation.
+- Halo: Combat Evolved: On "The Maw", fail to escape the Autumn in time; cue cutscene of the ship exploding, taking you with it.
+Ditto if Captain Keyes dies on "Truth & Reconciliation".
 "Without the Captain, the Covenant have already won".

-Halo: Reach ends with a Bolivian Army Ending, but after the credits you get to play through your inevitable end.
+- Halo: Reach ends with a Bolivian Army Ending, but after the credits you get to play through your inevitable end.
 After you're defeated, a final cutscene shows you still fighting on the ground while being buried under a pile of elites.

-System Shock had a terrifying failure display if you died without being regenerated.
+- System Shock had a terrifying failure display if you died without being regenerated.
 You would be turned into a cyborg under computer control.

 They find your body and give it new life.
 As a cyborg you will serve SHODAN well.

-Rise of the Triad plays this for laughs.
+- Rise of the Triad plays this for laughs.
 Defeating the final boss, El Oscuro, without finding and killing all his spawnlings in that level will earn you the first part of the victory celebration (namely, seeing the boss you just defeated on a tombstone).
 Then, however, the game informs you that since some of his spawnlings survived, "Twenty years later, one of them rose to power and destroyed the world, but nice work anyway."
 Then you see the earth exploding violently.

-In Team Fortress 2, losing teams on Defense in Payload get to watch the bomb you didn't stop make a big boom.
+- In Team Fortress 2, losing teams on Defense in Payload get to watch the bomb you didn't stop make a big boom.
 Even winning Payload teams aren't safe — just don't stand too close to the cart you're, er... supposed to stand next to.

 - In many custom maps, winning triggers a variety of interesting (and often hilarious) events.
 And then there was the "idle" map that eventually spawns a giant killer cat.

-Strife, like the other games that use the Doom engine, normally just has your view spin (as it falls to the ground) to face the baddie that killed you.
+- Strife, like the other games that use the Doom engine, normally just has your view spin (as it falls to the ground) to face the baddie that killed you.
 Should you die in the final boss fight versus the Entity, however, you get to see this ending.
 Pretty depressing stuff.

 - In the Silent Scope games, if you miss the final bullet, you are treated to a Downer Ending of some sort (The President gets blown up or Laura falls to her death, or the like.)

-Terminator 2 for the SNES and Game Boy have their variations, and both only give you one life, making matters worse: In the SNES version, if the Terminator dies, Judgment Day begins, complete with a picture of the fiery explosion from the movie and the date August 29, 1997.
+- Terminator 2 for the SNES and Game Boy have their variations, and both only give you one life, making matters worse: In the SNES version, if the Terminator dies, Judgment Day begins, complete with a picture of the fiery explosion from the movie and the date August 29, 1997.
 In the Game Boy version, if John Connor dies, a picture of the barren and destroyed landscape is present, along with the text: